pik-gane/vodle/doc/development/GLOSSARY.md

 A *user* is a person who uses vodle on one or more devices to initiate or participate in one or more [polls](#poll).
 A user is identified across devices and sessions by the cryptographic hash value of the combination of her *email address* and [user password](#user-password).
 This way, no-one except the user herself can infer anyone's email address.

 In each poll the user participates in, she has a poll-specific [voter](#voter) identity that no-one can link to her user identity or to the voter identities she has in other polls.

+### User cache
+The contents of the [user database](#user-database) are mirrored for performance reasons as key-value pairs in a simple hash table (a typescript object of type Record) called the *user cache*.

 ### User database